schlawiner/fu-rpg-frei-und-universell/04-actions.md

 #### FU als Lebenspunkte

-Statt einer variablen Anzahl von FU-Punkten beginnt jede Figur mit 3 Punkten.
+Statt mit einer variablen Anzahl von FU-Punkten beginnt jede Figur mit 3 Punkten.
 Sie können ganz normal ausgegeben, aber auch verloren werden, wenn die Figur Schaden an Körper oder Geist nimmt (Verletzungen, Erschöpfung, Furcht, etc).
 In diesem Fall kann FU wieder aufgefüllt werden (zurück auf 3), indem eine Szene (ohne Würfeln) gemeinsam mit einer anderen Figur gespielt wird, die etwas über die Beziehung der beiden zeigt.

 <!-- FU as Health
 Rather than having a varying and changeable number of FU points, every character begins with 3.  ey can be spent as normal, but can also be lost when the character su ers physical or mental stress (injuries, fatigue, fear, etc).
 FU in this instance can be refreshed (brought back up to 3) by roleplaying out a (non-dice rolling) scene with an- other character that reveals something about your relationship.